 Collect maturing fruits by picking off the clusters that are fat and turning brown or break off stems with numerous fruit clusters.
 Place the fruits in a tray and leave to dry for one to two weeks.
 Then rub the fruits with a rubber bung to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.

 Only re-sprouting individuals observed at three localities surveyed (Upper North West River, Stun Sail Boom River, Rocky River).
-No seedlings observed.
+No seedlings observed amongst these small populations

 Longevity: >10 years